makrai/notes/ladhak2010-benchmark-crossling-summ.md

       summarization task
 * Zhu+ (2019) use round-trip translation of large scale monolingual datasets (Hermann+ 2015; Zhu+ 2018; Hu+ 2015) to generate synthetic training data
-  * multi-task model to learn both translation and cross-lingual summ
+  * multi-task model to learn both translation and cross-lingual summarization
   * We tried their approach on our data, using the code provided, but the results were worse than all baselines except lead
     * this may be due to the amount of training data, as